pts/minilibc686/README.md

   ungetc(..., stdin) in eglibc. diet libc doesn't flush on fread(3), uClibc does.
 * Allow C++ with `g++ -fno-rtii -fno-exceptions', also clang++ like this.
+* Make strtod and strtol set errno if errno is used by the program.

 __END__